zappajs/zappajs/docs/reference.md

     @helper name: function

-A function that will be available to both the request handler and socket handler scopes.
-It will have access to the same variables as whatever called it.
+The function will be available to both the [request handler](#request-handler-scope) and [socket handler](#socket-handler-scope) scopes.
+It will have access to the same context (scope) as whatever called it.
 Ex.:

     @get '/': ->
       @sum 5, 7